yang3kc/llm_for_css/async_programming/README.md

 # Warning

-Async programming is complicated, and you might run into a sorts of issues if you don't know what you are doing.
+Async programming is complicated, and you might run into all sorts of issues if you don't know what you are doing.
 My suggestion is that you should only consider this approach when you absolutely need it.
 If you don't have that many text messages to process, you can just use a for loop.
 If you are not in a rush, you should also consider the new [batch API](/batch_processing), which is much easier to handle and costs only half the price.